Labour Productivity Statistics, 2019 Quarter 1

 An Official Statistics Publication for Scotland.

-- On a rolling annual basis to 2018 Quarter 1, comparing the most recent four quarters to the previous four quarters, labour productivity in Scotland, as measured by output per hour worked, decreased by 0.4% in real terms (inflation adjusted).
+- In 2019 Quarter 1, labour productivity in Scotland, measured by output per hour worked, has increased by 1.1% in real terms (inflation adjusted) compared to the same quarter last year.

 Labour productivity measures the average amount of economic output that is produced by a unit of labour input (measured in this release in terms of jobs and hours worked).